 The New York City rental market moves a bit faster than markets in many other U.S. cities.
 It also may have requirements and lingo that you’re not familiar with from past rentals.
 If you’re embarking on an NYC rental search for the first time, you can:

 - Read our tips for apartment hunting.
 Learn more about apartment rentals and short-term housing in NYC.

 - Contact us if you’re a Weill Cornell Medicine employee or student looking for a broker referral.
-Many NYC apartments are only listed through real estate brokers, the majority of whom charge a fee for their services.
-If you wish to use a broker, we can refer you to our preferred broker who offers a 12% fixed fee when applicable, but may have some no-fee apartments as well.
-We will collect some information about your housing preferences and needs, and if we believe our broker may be able to assist you, we will make a referral on your behalf.
+Many NYC apartments are only listed through real estate brokers who charge a fee for their services.
+We can refer you to our partner broker, who offers a discounted fee when possible.

 - Explore the market.
 To get a sense of current apartment availability and pricing in neighborhoods that interest you, you can start looking at apartments online.
 Keep in mind that most apartments in New York City aren’t listed until about a month before the available move-in date.
 You can start browsing earlier if you want to get a sense of pricing in different neighborhoods and apartment styles, but it’s unlikely that anything will be available when you’re ready to move.

 Note that inclusion on this Weill Cornell Medicine website does not imply endorsement.
 Weill Cornell and its employees do not represent any landlord, management company or owner, nor guarantee the suitability of the properties, listings, services or companies included here.
 All prospective tenants are encouraged to exercise their own judgment when evaluating a prospective rental unit or landlord.